 Thyroid hormone replacement therapy with levothyroxine (synthetic T4 hormone, or thyroxine) is the standard treatment for Hashimoto’s disease.
 This helps reduce your hypothyroid symptoms and your TSH levels, but this treatment does nothing to reduce thyroid antibodies or the inflammation caused by an overzealous immune system.

 Thyroid medication is only one piece of the treatment puzzle for Hashimoto’s thyroiditis.
 Gut health is also closely related to thyroid health.
-Improving your gut health, through eating an appropriate anti-inflammatory diet and improving your gut microbiome [18, 19, 20, 21] can reduce inflammation and your thyroid symptoms, improve absorption of your thyroid medication , and even in some cases reduce your thyroid antibodies .
+Improving your gut health, through eating an appropriate anti-inflammatory diet and improving your gut microbiome [9, 10, 11, 12] can reduce inflammation and your thyroid symptoms, improve absorption of your thyroid medication , and even in some cases reduce your thyroid antibodies .

 Eating Right: Hashimoto’s Diets

-An anti-inflammatory diet is one of the first steps to take to improve your gut and thyroid health.
-Improving an autoimmune disorder like Hashimoto’s through diet starts with:
+To keep it simple here, for many, tackling diet alone is enough to improve thyroid dysfunction and symptoms.
+Healing an autoimmune disorder like Hashimoto’s through diet starts with:

 Balancing blood sugar

-Avoiding potential food sensitivities.
+Avoiding potential food sensitivities

 Gluten-Free, Dairy-Free, and Paleo Diet